-The last paragraph is a brief summary of the Holocaust, - Jews were suffered during the Holocaust, and nobody cared about them.
-Even though the Germans made a lot of excuses for this things, but that doesn't wipe out what they did.
-In my opinion, everybody in the Europe didn’t like Jewish that much.
-The reason of this I think is because Jewish were smart and rich, they were having business in Europe; and when the Germans were hungry for milk and couldn't afford it, Jews would rather dump it than sell it at a lower price.
+The last paragraph of the article is a brief summary of the Holocaust.
+Jews suffered during the Holocaust and nobody cared about them.
+Even though the Germans made a lot of excuses for these things, that doesn't wipe out what they did.
+In my opinion, everybody in Europe didn’t like Jewish people that much.
+I think the reason for this is because Jews were smart and rich.
+They were having successful business in Europe, and when the Germans were hungry for milk and couldn't afford it, the Jews would rather dump it out than sell it at a lower price.

 Another reason is that most of the European countries at that time were Christians, and Judas sold Jesus, the child of God, to another Jewish judge, because they thought Judas was arrogant and for profit, so people hated Judas and hated Jews.
 These reason was what they had told us, but it sounds like an excuse to cover up their bullying.

-What would happen if American soldiers and Soviet Red Army came before fascist killed so many Jews?
-Would Jews grow stronger than now?
+What would have happened if American soldiers and the Soviet Red Army had come before the fascists killed so many Jews?
+Would Jews have grown stronger than they are today?

-In my opinion, if Germany didn’t oppress Jews, I think Germany's defeat would be delayed; because there is no money to start the war, the war will be postponed.
+In my opinion, if Germany didn’t oppress the Jews, then I think their defeat would have been delayed.
+If there would have been no money to start the war, then the war would have been postponed.
 The massacre intensified the conflict and accelerated the end of the war.
-I cannot say that Germany’s defeat would be delayed is a good thing or not, but in any point of view disservice others are not a good action, and you can’t erase what happened.
-There’s a lot of movies talked about this thing, mostly are specifically talking one family or one man, children; like, La Vita è bella, The Boy in the Striped Pajamas.
-I think they made these movies to make people remember those who died and suffered for this massacre.
+I cannot say whether the delay of Germany’s defeat would have been a good thing, but in any case, disservice toward others is never a good choice and you can’t erase history.

+There are a lot of movies that retell the story.
+They mostly focus on one family, man or child, such as La Vita è Bella and The Boy in the Striped Pajamas.
+I think these movies were made to remind people of those who died and suffered during this massacre.

-The worst thing that has happened in the world is not virus killing, but human killing.
-Now still a lot of people have racial discrimination, and they think they are honorable.
-Not just Jews, both black and yellow color of people had being bullied; but people of different races have different merit, like most of the Jews are very smart and very good at manage money matters, most of the black people have strong strength, most of the Asian country have long history and nice craft; everybody is same value, it depends on you work hard or not.
+The worst thing that has happens in the world is not a killer virus, but human killing.
+Today many people still have a lot of racial discrimination, and they think they are honorable.
+Not just Jews have been bullied, but also black- and yellow-skinned people.
+In my opinion, people of different races have different merits: Jews are very smart and good at managing money; many black people have great athletic strength; and most Asian peoples have long cultural histories and fine craftsmanship.
+But everyone has the same values.
+It all depends on whether you work hard or not.
 People have to get rid this idea of racial discrimination.

-Information resources: -https://baike.baidu.com/item/犹太人大屠杀/4816832
+Works cited: https://baike.baidu.com/item/犹太人大屠杀/4816832

+Word Count: 732

 [Essay 3: Using Variety When Introducing Narrator’s Thoughts: Draft 1]

+Walk on the rope